-Miller, a Republican, was the representative for Kansas's 4th congressional district from 1907 to 1911.
+Miller was the representative for Kansas’s 4th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1899 to Mar 1911, Miller missed 270 of 1,067 roll call votes, which is 25.3%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||4||21.1%||39th|

 |Dec 1904-Mar 1905||32||2||6.3%||8th|

 |Dec 1907-May 1908||270||124||45.9%||72nd|